Gluten-Free Red Velvet Cookies

 Instructions

-• Whisk gluten-free all.purpose flour, cocoa powder, baking soda, and salt in a medium bowl.
+• Whisk gluten-free all-purpose flour, cocoa powder, baking soda, and salt in a medium bowl.

-• In a large bowl beat softened butter and sugars until creamy.
+• In a large bowl, beat softened butter and sugars until creamy.
 You can use an electric mixer or a hand whisk.

-• Add dry ingredients, little by little, and mix well until you get homogeneous cookie dough.
+• Add dry ingredients, little by little, and mix well until you get a homogeneous cookie dough.
 The dough is a bit sticky.

 • Finally, add the red food coloring and mix until the color has spread throughout the dough.
+Add 3/4 cup of the white chocolate chips.
+Let the dough rest covered in the refrigerator for at least 1 hour.

 • Preheat oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.

-• Use your fingers to gently press down on the balls, flatten them slightly, and place the chocolate chips on the surface of the cookies.
+• Drop large cookie dough balls on the prepared sheets, spacing them an inch or so.
+Use your fingers to gently press down on the balls, flatten them slightly, and place the remaining chocolate chips on the surface of the cookies.

 • Bake for 10 minutes or until golden brown.
 Let cool before removing.